 Despite its own recognition of these impending hazardous conditions, on the day of the Camp Fire’s ignition, PG&E ultimately made the decision not to proceed with its plans for a power shutoff.
 It was not until Nov.
 9, 2018, after the Camp Fire already incinerated the towns of Concow, Magalia, and Paradise, and at the request of authorities, that PG&E turned off power to some of its customers.

-“PG&E’s total lack of regard for its consumer’s lives and property is inexcusable,” stated Diane Marger Moore, a board certified civil trial attorney with more than 40 years of experience and one of the country’s top fire trial lawyers, “and we will do everything in our power to hold PG&E accountable for the pattern of death and destruction it has caused, most recently with the Camp Fire.”
+“PG&E’s total lack of regard for its consumer’s lives and property is inexcusable, and we will do everything in our power to hold PG&E accountable for the pattern of death and destruction it has caused, most recently with the Camp Fire.”

 According to the allegations, had PG&E followed through with their responsibilities, the Camp Fire would never have occurred.